burakkuru5534/binary-tree/README.md

 Then, we used a function which is calculate the max path sum of the tree.

+We write a test for MaxPathSum function and test it for three different tree.
+Tests are passed with success.

 ### Usage Example

 Method: POST